ckormanyos/xxd/README.md

 This original package is licensed by GPL-2.0.
 This version retains compatibility with the licensing of the original utility.

-Other code parts such as CI scripts are licensed under BSL 1.0.
+Other code parts (such as continuous integration scripts) are licensed under BSL 1.0.

-Continuous integration runs with GCC, clang and MSVC.
+Continuous integration (CI) runs with GCC, clang and MSVC with both tool-specific builds as well as platform-independent CMake builds.
-The CI runs exercise both building `xxd` as well as running several straightforward `xxd` test cases.
+CI exercises both building `xxd` as well as running several straightforward `xxd` test cases.